ak80/BinaryDataParser/README.md

 # BinaryDataParser
-A library to generate a parser / serializer for binary data
+BinaryDataParser helps to parse binary data into POJOs.
+It generates custom parsers from annotations.

 ## Status
 THIS PROJECT IS CURRENTLY A PROTOTYPE.
 Everything that works, works but some of the functionality is missing.